maus-me/woopEssentials/README.md

   - /stats - Print the output of the ingame /stats command [Admin or Configured Role]
   - /auth - start to link discord and ingame account for the reward system
   - /announce - announce a message from discord to ingame chat [Admin or Configured Role]
+  - /reloadconfig - reload the th3config.json and the restart timer [Admin or Configured Role]

 - Shutdownsystem